FiqnOS/Playbook/README.md

 ### How to use it
 1. Download [AME Wizard](https://download.ameliorated.io/AME%20Wizard%20Beta.zip)
 2. Download Playbook
-3. Open playbook in AME Wizard
+3. Import playbook in AME Wizard

 ### Requirements
 - Windows 10 or 11